Physician Assistant Program Overview

 Pre-Screen Scoring Matrix

-The NGU PA Admissions Committee will review all applicants meeting minimum requirements (please see application process page for details) and either (1) invited to interview, (2) put on hold, or (3) deny an interview.
+The NGU Physician Assistant Degree Admissions Committee will review all applicants meeting minimum requirements (please see application process page for details) and either (1) invited to interview, (2) put on hold, or (3) deny an interview.
 Applicant scoring is based on the following: